The Museum of Writing

 The Museum of Writing is supported by funds from the School of Advanced Study, University of London, Dean’s Development Fund and by the Breslauer Professor Fund at the University of California, Los Angeles.

 The original collection of artifacts was assembled by Alan Cole over a period of several decades.
 The collection was acquired by the Senate House Library at the University of London in order to make it publically owned and available for research and study.
 The collection consists of upwards of 80,000 individual artifacts the total number of which expands if every pen nib, sheet of vellum, or element in each item is included in the count.
 The collection also contains reference materials to the history of writing and has special clusters of items around areas of interest to the original collector, such as writings and autographical materials by individual authors.
 A full index of these materials is not available at this time.

-The Museum of Writing is being developed as an international collaboration among UCLA, University of London, and King’s College researchers.
-Digitization of the artifacts, cataloguing, and basic repository development will take place at the University of London, with assistance from the Senat House Library’s digital unit.
+The Museum of Writing is being developed as an international collaboration among UCLA, University of London, and King’s Digital Lab.
+Digitization of the artifacts, cataloguing, and basic repository development will take place at the University of London, with assistance from the Senate House Library’s digital unit.
 Metadata design and interface concepts are the responsibility of the UCLA Digital Library Staff and Information Studies working group.
-King’s College London researchers from the Humanties Computing program are responsible for the technical development of the EMu repository and coordination of the design.
+King’s College London researchers from the Humanities Computing program have been responsible for the technical development of the EMu repository and coordination of the design.

 For more information visit the Museum of Writing's Blog.

 Museum of Writing 'Guess the Object' quiz

 Thanks to those of you who joined our #MOWRC quiz on Twitter @IES_London.
 Find the full list of quiz questions and answers below!